sanketana/GenAI-Foudations/Week12_Capstone_Project/homework.md

 5. **Focus on user experience and practical utility**
 6. **Prepare for demonstration early and practice frequently**
 7. **Leave time for polish and unexpected challenges**

-## Submission Requirements
-- GitHub repository with complete code and documentation
-- Live deployment URL with demo access
-- Technical documentation (PDF format)
-- Presentation slides and demo materials
-- Video demonstration (optional, for portfolio)
-- Reflection essay on learning and development (500-750 words)

-**Final presentation date:** [To be scheduled]
-**Final submission deadline:** [To be announced]

 This capstone project represents the culmination of your learning journey in GenAI development.
 Focus on creating something you're proud to showcase and that demonstrates your growth as an AI developer.